 - We heat the titration flask containing oxalic acid to about 60-70 degrees Celsius and then titrate it against KMnO4.
 If the temperature is too low (below 55 degrees Celsius), the interaction between the oxalic acid and the potassium permanganate will move too slow.
 Above 70 degrees Celsius, oxalate acid begins to decompose, so it’s important to stay in this range.

-- The reaction between potassium permanganate and oxalic acid is carried out in an acidic medium because permanganate ion in the acidic medium is a very strong oxidizing agent.
+- The reaction between oxalic acid and potassium permanganate is carried out in an acidic medium because permanganate ion in the acidic medium is a very strong oxidizing agent.
 Acidity is introduced by adding dil. solution of sulfuric acid.

 - In this experiment, potassium permanganate is the analyte and oxalic acid is the titrant .
 Here, potassium permanganate is the oxidizing agent and oxalic acid is the reducing agent.